jnozzi/cocoadev.com/markdown/HowToComment.md

 ----
 It is possible to generate program documentation from the comments too.

-General/AutoDoc is simple, efficent and works with General/ObjC.
+AutoDoc is simple, efficent and works with ObjC.

-General/HeaderDoc is somewhat more complicated.
+HeaderDoc is somewhat more complicated.
 ----
-Back to General/HowToProgramInOSX
+Back to HowToProgramInOSX